SiliconLabs/wiseconnect/examples/demos/wifi_commander/readme.md

 ## Evaluating with Wi-Fi Commander

-1. Connect the board to a PC via USB and start NCP Commander from Simplicity Studio.
+1. Connect the board to a PC via USB and start Wi-Fi Commander from Simplicity Studio.

    ![step 1](resources/readme/wifi_commander_launcher.png)